keboola/connection-docs/transformations/python-plain/index.md

 it immediately.
 The following two examples show two ways of reading and manipulating a CSV file.

 ## Development Tutorial
-To develop and debug Python transformations, you can use [Python Workspace](/transformations/workspace/) or you can develop the transformation script locally.
+To develop and debug Python transformations, you can use a [Python workspace](/transformations/workspace/) or you can develop the transformation script locally.

 {: .image-popup}
 ![Screenshot - Data folder structure](/transformations/python-plain/tree.png)

 The script itself is expected to be in the `data` directory.
 The script name is arbitrary.
-The `data` directory name is also arbitrary, we use that as general reference to the above folder structure.
+The `data` directory name is also arbitrary, we use it as general reference to the above folder structure.
 It is possible to use relative directories --- the current directory of the transformation is always the `data` directory.
-That means you can move the script to Keboola Connection transformation with no changes.
-To develop a Python transformation which takes a [sample CSV file](/transformations/python-plain/source.csv) locally, take the following steps:
+That means you can move the script to a Keboola Connection transformation with no changes.
+To develop a Python transformation that takes a [sample CSV file](/transformations/python-plain/source.csv) locally, follow these steps:

-- Put the Python code into a file, for example script.py, in the working directory.
+- Put the Python code into a file, for example, script.py in the working directory.
 - Put all the input mapping tables inside the `in/tables` subdirectory of the working directory.
 - Store the result CSV files inside the `out/tables` subdirectory.